 As in F1000 Research’s workflow, the eLife editorial office will first work with the researcher to verify that they are requesting the name change for themselves.
 To make this process as unobtrusive as possible, the researcher will be enabled to verify their identity on their own terms and will not be required to provide any ‘official’ documents.
 The articles will then be updated online to reflect the correct name; in each case, without requiring a formal correction, and with the DOI unchanged.
 Finally, eLife’s production team will resupply information to external databases and repositories such as PubMed, PubMed Central and Crossref to update their records of the articles.

 Stuart King, Research Culture Manager at eLife, says “Reforming research communication depends on changing research culture, and we want that culture to have diversity and inclusion at its heart. eLife is committed to working with and learning from others to help make publishing an inclusive space.
 We're grateful for F1000 Research’s transparency around their policy; it meant we could speed up the introduction of our own.”

 Further details of our policy and instructions on how to make use of it can be found in our Journal Policies section, under “Name-change policy”.

 We welcome comments or questions from researchers as well as other publishers.
-Please contact Stuart King, Research Culture Manager, at email@example.com.
-Public annotations can be added via the "Share your feedback" button.
-Anonymous feedback may also be shared via this form.
+Please contact Stuart King, Research Culture Manager, at firstname.lastname@example.org.
+Comments can also be added publicly to this article, while anonymous feedback may be shared via this form.